 Clothes need to be anything NOT COTTON.
 People will go on and on about bras, underwear, specific brands of wool.
 Just hit the thrift store and a box store and over time accumulate wicking shirts, a wool sweater, some comfy non-cotton pants and a good lightweight windbreaker jacket.
 Those are things that will be the most used.
 Before going all out on a hiking skirt hike in a $2 skirt from the thrift store a couple times.
 Regular (non-cotton) underwear will work fine until the need to wash and wear the same pair over and over comes into play.

 For large women, check the men’s department.
-For some reason men are allowed to be quite large and still dress for the outdoors.
-Women can only do so up until size 18.
-Size 12 at REI.
+For some reason, men are allowed to be quite large and still dress for the outdoors.
+Women can only do so up until size 16-18.
+Size 14 at REI.

 Before even upgrading the tent and sleeping bag, the sleeping PAD needs to be a good one.
-Inflatable is most comfortable, but a foam pad will never suffer from a hole or two.
+An inflatable pad is most comfortable, but a foam pad will never suffer from a hole or two.
 Pads are tough and inflatable pads can roll down to very small sizes and I feel they are worth it.
-If there’s trouble with sleeping, the whole experience will suffer for it.
-Wider is better for side sleepers, 20 inches is far too narrow to allow for curling up.
+If there’s any trouble with sleeping, the whole experience will suffer for it.
+Wider is better for side sleepers, the standard 20 inches is far too narrow to allow for curling up.
 Insulated is also better-the pad is what keeps a body warm underneath, not the sleeping bag.
-If it’s chilly out, the ground can suck up body heat with a non insulated pad.
+If it’s chilly out, the ground can suck up body heat with a non-insulated pad.
+Any pad with a rating under 1.5 will actively pull body heat just like laying on the ground.

 A hammock will always require finding perfectly spaced trees, though with strap systems out now, that distance can vary by as much as 10 feet or more.
 It will have to be hung just so, the netting arranged, rain fly pitched to block wind and keep the rain off, something has to be done with the backpack and there’s getting in it with potentially dirty feet.
 And, there still needs to be an insulating layer (more than the flattened sleeping bag) between back and hammock to keep from getting too cold.
 Even in the summer.
 Add in trying to avoid trampling vegetation or getting into poison oak between trees and it can be an event to get set up!